 With the flowers removed from the stems, I made sure they wouldn’t fall apart by giving them a little tug.
 One or two blooms wanted to separate, so I used fabric glue to fuse the layers of “petals” together, close to the stem.
 This glue was hidden but ensured the flowers stayed intact.

 The final step was to use needle nosed pliers and jump rings to affix this large brass hoop I picked up at the craft store for $1.00.
-I have wanted a clutch I could wear on my arm since a holiday party we attended a couple of years ago.
+I have wanted a clutch I could wear on my arm ever since a holiday party we attended a couple of years ago.
 My friend had a great clutch that she could loop onto her arm and be hands free for dancing while I had bought a gorgeous, retro-inspired gold clutch which I either had to literally clutch on to or wear with a long chain strap which – of course – got caught on my lace dress.
 Eventually I just ditched it (the clutch – not my dress!) on the table and hoped nobody spilled wine on it.

 For this faux floral purse hack, the handle I added also offers up a place to hold this clutch without crunching the flowers.
 However, these faux flowers are not as delicate as I predicted!
 It’s so easy to open and close the snap on the purse and I can easily grab it anywhere – if I smush the flowers, they bounce right back.
 I’m so surprised at how functional this little clutch remained, even festooned with flowers.